jtippett/jjfs/README.md

 ### How It Works

-1. **Each mount is a jj workspace** - Uses jujutsu's built-in workspace feature
-2. **File changes trigger commits** - fswatch/inotify detects changes, commits them
-3. **Workspaces auto-update** - `jj workspace update-stale` propagates changes
-4. **Remotes sync periodically** - Pushes/pulls every 5 minutes (configurable)
-5. **Conflicts are preserved** - Jujutsu conflict markers appear in files
-6. **Git integration** - Detects when mounting inside a git repo and offers to add the mount to .gitignore
+jjfs builds on Jujutsu's workspace feature to synchronize files across mounts.
+Each mount represents a jj workspace.
+When you change files, fswatch or inotify detects the changes and commits them.
+The system then runs `jj workspace update-stale` to propagate changes across workspaces.
+Every 5 minutes (configurable), the system pushes and pulls to remote repositories.
+Jujutsu preserves conflicts by inserting conflict markers into files.
+When you mount inside a git repo, jjfs detects this and offers to add the mount to .gitignore.

 ### Configuration